alicevillar/SLNA_PD-AD/README.md

 >Welcome to the official repository for the paper titled "Periodontal Disease and Alzheimer's: Insights from a Systematic Literature Network Analysis".
 This repository contains all the necessary files for Bibliometrix.

+  Click  [**HERE**](https://link.springer.com/article/10.14283/jpad.2024.79) to read the article.

+* CITE:

+>  Villar, A., Paladini, S., & Cossatis, J. (2024).
+Periodontal Disease and Alzheimer’s: Insights from a Systematic Literature Network Analysis.
+The Journal of Prevention of Alzheimer's Disease, 1-18.
  <br>

 <h1>Table of Contents</h1>